-See the section on module below.
+See the section on module on page 6.

 If, Then, Else

 Remember, if always "returns" a value.
 It is an expression, not just a control flow statement.
 This function tests if the string given starts with a lower case letter and, if so, converts it to upper case: